-Carole Kariuki holds a Bachelor of Arts Degree in Economics and Sociology from the University of Nairobi and a Masters Degree in Public Administration and International Affairs from Bowling Green State University, Ohio, USA.
+Carole Karuga holds a Bachelor of Arts Degree in Economics and Sociology from the University of Nairobi and a Masters Degree in Public Administration and International Affairs from Bowling Green State University, Ohio, USA.
 She has also pursued several professional courses on Public-Private Sector Dialogue, Global Leadership and Private Sector Development among others.

-Ms. Kariuki has a wealth of experience in leadership having worked for Barclays Bank of Kenya, Nairobi Chapel and Sagamore Institute for Public Policy Research, Indianapolis – Indiana, where she acted as a liaison between Kenya Private Sector Alliance (KEPSA) and the institute before formally joining KEPSA.
+Ms. Karuga has a wealth of experience in leadership having worked for Barclays Bank of Kenya, Nairobi Chapel and Sagamore Institute for Public Policy Research, Indianapolis – Indiana, where she acted as a liaison between Kenya Private Sector Alliance (KEPSA) and the institute before formally joining KEPSA.
 She worked for several years at KEPSA before being appointed KEPSA CEO.

-Ms. Kariuki is credited for transforming KEPSA from a little known Business Institution to one of the most influential institutions in Kenya and Globally.
-KEPSA is the Apex body of the private sector in Kenya, galvanizing the private sector through public-private dialogue and influencing the economic agenda of the country and the region.
+Ms. Karuga is credited for transforming KEPSA from a little known Business Institution to one of the most influential institutions in Kenya and Globally.
+KEPSA is the Apex body of the private sector in Kenya, galvanizing the private sector through public-private dialogue and influencing the economic and development agenda of the country and Africa.

 She currently serves in several boards including:

-- Business Advocasy Fund, Danish Embassy Kenya
+- Board Member: BAF (Business Advocasy Fund, Danish Embassy), Kenya

 She is a member of several professional bodies including, The Rotary Club of Langata, Kenya Institute of Management and Institute of Directors.

 Ms. Karuga has been recognized with several awards for her leadership and role in the development of the Private Sector including;

 - Nominated as a Top 25 Leader, in The 25th Anniversary Special Awards Nomination Edition of the Business Monthly, East Africa Edition, January – February 2020